mfobert/RoboND-Rover-Project/writeup.md

 **Autonomous Navigation / Mapping**

-<p> In order to complete the Autonomous Navigation/Mapping Step, various python files were edited which can be found in the `code` directory of this repository; these files are as stated:</p>
+ In order to complete the Autonomous Navigation/Mapping Step, various python files were edited which can be found in the `code` directory of this repository; these files are as stated:
 * `perception.py` - for percieving the environment
 * `decision.py` - for making decisions on how to drive the Rover based on the environment
 * `drive_rover.py` - for keeping a handle on the Rover's state, and communicating with the simulator